 What MBQIP reports are available (and when), and how do I access them?

-Three sets of MBQIP reports are available on an approximately quarterly basis: Patient Safety/Inpatient and Outpatient, Care Transitions (EDTC) and Patient Engagement (HCAHPS).
+Three sets of MBQIP Hospital Data Reports are available on an approximately quarterly basis: Patient Safety/Inpatient and Outpatient, Care Transitions (EDTC) and Patient Engagement (HCAHPS).
 Two types of Patient Safety/Inpatient and Outpatient reports are available: a Core measures report and an Additional measures report.
-In addition to individual hospital-level reports, Flex Programs are provided a state summary report, a non-submission list and an Excel file with the underlying data for that quarter’s reports.
+In addition to individual hospital-level PDF reports, Flex Programs are provided a state summary report, an Excel file containing performance benchmarks for each of the 45 states, and an Excel file containing the underlying data for that quarter’s reports and a non-submission list.

 The Anticipated MBQIP Data Reports Release Timelines for State Flex Programs provides estimates of when data report will be released based on historical timelines.
 The dates provided are subject to change and do not account for the time required for state Flex programs to distribute data to hospitals.

-What if there are no MBQIP Data Reports for some of the hospitals?
+What if there are no MBQIP Hospital Data Reports for some of the hospitals?

-If a CAH has not signed an MOU that is on record with FORHP, no MBQIP Data Reports will be produced, even if that CAH regularly submits quality data to the CMS Hospital Quality Reporting (HQR) secure portal via HARP QualityNet.
+If a CAH has not signed an MOU that is on record with FORHP, no MBQIP Hospital Data Reports will be produced, even if that CAH regularly submits quality data to the CMS Hospital Quality Reporting (HQR) secure portal via HARP QualityNet.
 State Flex Coordinators should contact their FORHP project officer to confirm whether or not they have an MOU on record for any CAH believed to be signed up for MBQIP but for which a report was not received.

-Will MBQIP data be shared publicly on Hospital Compare?
+Will MBQIP data be shared publicly on Care Compare?

 For inpatient quality data to be shared publicly on Care Compare, hospitals must complete the Inpatient Quality Reporting Program Notice of Participation (NOP) and must not opt-out of publicly reporting inpatient quality data.
 If a CAH has completed the NOP and has not opted to suppress their quality data, then inpatient data submitted to NHSN and/or the CMS Hospital Quality Reporting (HQR) secure portal via HARP is eligible to be posted to Care Compare as long as the necessary volume thresholds are met.